 We are incredibly lucky to live in a beautiful part of the country.
 We live on the Hampshire / Berkshire / Surrey border and yes, it is very ‘towny’ but we have quite a few places nearby that are lovely and green or alternatively steeped in history.

-One of the places I love to visit, but hadn’t been to in a while, is Virginia Water.
+One of our favourite places to visit as a family is Virginia Water.
 It’s about twenty minutes from us and such a beautiful place.
-It surrounds a huge lake that was first dammed and flooded in 1753 creating the largest man-made body of water in the British Isles until the creation of the great reservoirs.
+It surrounds the huge Virginia Water lake that was first dammed and flooded in 1753 creating the largest man-made body of water in the British Isles until the creation of the great reservoirs.

 No matter how many times we visit Virginia Water we always see something new and find a different way to walk.
 It’s a haven for dog walkers, nature enthusiasts and photographers as well as families out for a weekend walk or bike ride.
 The visitors to Virginia Water are so diverse – people of all ages, all nationalities and all backgrounds.
 I love finding places where everyone is welcome, a place for everyone.
 Virginia Water is definitely that.

-Hubby and I took LP and Little Man there for the first time recently and LP loved it.
+Dave and I took LP and Little Man there for the first time recently and LP loved it.
 Puddles to splash in, a huge lake to look at, watching dogs swimming, ducks and swans to point at and a huge Totem Pole to stare at – it’s a kids heaven.